 Deadpan Snarker: He frequently makes sarcastic remarks about the other members of the party, but he eases up on it later.

-It's All My Fault: He feels absolutely terrible about Aire getting turned into a cat right after he ditched her for her attitude.
+It's All My Fault: He feels absolutely terrible about Aire getting turned into a cat right after he ditched her.

 Jerk with a Heart of Gold: Distant, uncaring... and yet he tries to help the cat he believes to be Aire even after it is stolen by the sorcerer in Urbeth.